 As a Senior Researcher with Alberta Innovates Technology Futures, Marian has spent her career working with government, scientists, and communities testing policies for conservation.
 From 2007-2014 she worked with Strathcona County and the Beaver Hills Initiative to explore opportunities to use Transferable Development Credits to conserve agricultural landscapes in the Beaver Hills.
 Her family loves hiking, camping, skiing, and paddling, and treasures our river valley and the beautiful natural areas surrounding our city.
 As a Board member with the Edmonton Area Land Trust, Marian is excited to contribute to conservation of our natural heritage.

-Growing up, Andrea spent most of her time outdoors exploring nature.
-When it came to University courses, a BSc in Environmental Conservation from the University of Alberta seemed a natural fit.
-Following University, Andrea worked as an Environmental Consultant, classifying wetlands and searching for rare plants.
-Currently Andrea is employed as an Assistant Manager with the Organic Box, where she helps support the local organic food movement and sustainable agriculture.
-Outside of work, Andrea enjoys spending time volunteering with organizations like the Edmonton Native Plant Group, Roots for Trees and of course, the Edmonton Area Land Trust.
+Andrea holds a Bachelor of Science with a specialization in Environmental Conservation from the University of Alberta.
+Following University, Andrea worked as an Environmental Consultant, classifying wetlands and ecosystems and searching for rare plants.
+Currently, as a Native Plant Horticulturalist with Clark Ecoscience and Sustainability, Andrea works in the ecosystem restoration industry to help bring nature home to Albertans.
+Outside of work, Andrea enjoys spending time outdoors in addition to volunteering with organizations like the Edmonton Native Plant Group, Roots for Trees and the Edmonton and Area Land Trust.